sp-hash/TeamBlackMiner/FAQ.md

 Note that the ethereum blockchain rewards stale work/blocks.
 They are called uncle blocks.
 The uncle blocks are protecting the security of the blockchain.

+Most mining pools reward stale work, but some have a buildt in limit of 5% allowed stales.
+So if you mine with more than 5% stales, the pools can start rejecting your shares or ignore them.

 Good pools for TBMiner:
 + miningpoolhub (100% reward for stale shares)
 + 2miners (100% reward for stale shares)